Selling a House with Tenants in California - Easy Process for Landlords

 2. Selling a rental property to tenants

-3. Waiting until the lease is up
+3. Waiting until the end of their rental agreement

-At that time, you’ll face no selling constraints, but waiting out the lease may not suit your plans if the goal is to sell my house fast in California.
+Another option is waiting until your tenants rental agreement is up.
+At that time, you will face no selling constraints, but waiting it out may not suit your plans if the goal is to sell my house fast in California.

-For example, offering to cover a month’s rent, paying for their moving costs or helping in another way may entice them to break the lease.
+Some landlords incentivize their renters to leave by sweetening the deal.
+For example, offering to pay for their moving costs or help in another way may entice them to break the lease.

 How long do tenants have to move out after a house is sold in California?

 If you’re putting your home on the market and it has renters living in it, there is the obvious matter of wrapping the landlord-tenant relationship up as efficiently as possible.
+The circumstances of your sale will be unique to your property and situation, and how long you need to allow your tenants for moving out post-sale will hinge on several factors.

 Tenants rights when the landlord sells property in California

-As mentioned, California has some of the most tenant-friendly laws in the nation, which means you need to keep the following in mind—What rights do tenants have when the house is being sold in California?
+As mentioned, California has some of the most tenant-friendly laws in the nation, which means you need to the rights of tenants.

 These include:

-• When it comes to showing a property, there is a 24 hour notice to enter California rule, which means tenants are entitled to at least 24-hours of notice prior to any showing.
+• When it comes to showing a property, there is a 24 hour notice to enter California, which means tenants are entitled to at least 24-hours of notice prior to any showing.
 Oral notice before a showing generally suffices, as long as the renter was previously informed of the property sale.
 Renters also have the right to expect landlords to reasonably limit the number of showings and conduct them at reasonable times.

 • When a property is foreclosed in California, all tenants are entitled to written notice to vacate that is at least 60 days in advance of their removal.